 So we won’t lie and lead you to believe that getting this bad boy up on the wall was an easy job!
 We taped the edges to the wall, with the sticky side up.
 We left the paper backing attached when we taped it up, and then slowly peeled the backing off in strips.
 This stretched the vinyl a bit, so we had to go back and pull the tape at the edges tight to avoid large areas of wrinkles.
 Here is Katie peeling off the backing, I can’t remember if she was laughing or crying.
 Or both.

 We used oil pastels to draw loose lines in various colors, and provided big trays of leftover painted paper cut into small geometric shapes, in warm and cool colors.
 The idea was that kids would match up small pieces of cut painted paper to the colors, forming a giant mosaic.
 This has so much potential – we’re already thinking of our next “theme”!

 It worked!
 Kids of all ages loved it!

-At the end of the Fall Festival, it was mostly finished, but we still have it up and students in class continue to work on it!
+At the end of the day, it was mostly finished, but we left it up for students in class to continue to work on it!